AU-COBRA/ConCert/extraction/README.md

 * [CameLIGOPretty.v](theories/CameLIGOPretty.v) -- Pretty-printer for CameLIGO from `λ□`.
 * [CameLIGOExtract.v](theories/CameLIGOExtract.v) -- A high-level interface to CameLIGO extraction.
 * [ConcordiumExtract.v](theories/ConcordiumExtract.v) -- A high-level interface to Concordium extraction.
-* [PrettyPrinterMonad.v](theories/PrettyPrinterMonad.v) -- A monad for implementing pretty-printing in Coq.
+* [PrettyPrinterMonad.v](theories/PrettyPrinterMonad.v) -- A monad for implementing pretty-printing in Rocq.